ShashankRajput90/shashankrajput90/README.md

 SKILLS

-C,HTML,CSS,Python, Web development
+C,HTML,CSS,Python,Web development

 USES

-Visual Studio Code
+Visual Studio Code and GitHub

+Canva and Figma

 <!--
 **ShashankRajput90/shashankrajput90** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.